-It is becoming increasingly recognised that the benefits of sport and physical activity on our mental health are endless: improved mood, decreased chance of depression and anxiety, and a better and more balanced lifestyle.
+It is becoming increasingly recognised that the benefits of sport and physical activity on our mental health are endless: improved mood, decreased chance of depression and anxiety, reduces stress, and a better and more balanced lifestyle.

 One in four of us will experience a mental health problem every year.
 Yet it is still something people are worried to talk about or ask for help.
 This must change and physical activity can play a massive part.

 British Triathlon has signed up to Mental Health Charter for Sport and Recreation.
 By signing up to the charter we are committing to how our sport should adopt good mental health practices to make activities inclusive, positive and open to everyone and to create a culture shift that removes in wider society and in the sport of triathlon the stigma around mental health, a reality.